Thorong La Pass Trek

 Medical professionals recommend that before heading to higher elevations that trekkers spend some time acclimatizing.
 They also recommend staying active.
 From Manang you will be blessed with views of Annapurna II; Annapurna III (7555m); Gangapurna (7454 m); and to the south to Tilicho (7132 m); and the Grand Barrier (a 7000m ridge)to the west; Chulu West (6583m) and Chulu East (6059m) meters in the north.
 Today, to better acclimatize to these higher altitudes we will climb up to Khangsar (3756m).
 Tonight we stay at Manang.

-Days: 09: Trek from Manang to Yak Kharka (4,110m)
+Days: 9 : Trek from Manang to Yak Kharka (4,018m) Duration: 4-5 hours.

 Today we head off on a 10.4 km uphill trek of around 3 to 4 hours and head to Yak Kharka passing through juniper forests and will see yak grazing in the pastures.
 On the route, we pass the only teahouse at Thorong Khola.
 The vegetation at this elevation is mostly juniper trees.
-Depending on the conditions we may decide to go a little further and stay the night at Letdar
+Depending on the conditions we may decide to go a little further and stay the night at Letdar.

 Today is most likely the toughest day of the trek, hiking for around 3 to 4 hours.
 The higher altitude contributes to the degree of difficulty and sometimes strong winds in these upper regions.
 Along the trail, we may pass sheep, yaks, and merchants transporting their goods.
 Once we reach Thorong La Pass we will be rewarded with breath-taking views of Annapurna, Gangapurna, and the eye-catching peak of Khatungkang (6484m).
 Leaving the pass we descend around 1600 metres and the brilliant Dhaulagiri (Dhula Giri, meaning “White Mountain”) is the highest mountain that is entirely in Nepal.
 The trail is more undulating and relatively easy before we reach Muktinath where we stay the night.

-Days: 11 : Trek from Thorong Pedi via Thorong La Pass (5416m) to Muktinath (3802m) Duration: 7-9 hours
+Days: 11 : Trek from Thorong Pedi via Thorong La Pass (5416m) to Muktinath (3802m) Duration: 7-9 hours.

 Today is most likely the toughest day of the trek, hiking for around 7 to 9 hours.
 The higher altitude contributes to the degree of difficulty and sometimes strong winds in these upper regions.
 Along the trail, we may pass sheep, yaks, and merchants transporting their goods.
 Once we reach Thorong La Pass we will be rewarded with breath-taking views of Annapurna, Gangapurna, and the eye-catching peak of Khatungkang (6484m).
 Leaving the pass we descend around 1600 meters and the brilliant Dhaulagiri (Dhaula Giri, meaning “White Mountain”) is the highest mountain that is entirely in Nepal.
 The trail is more undulating and relatively easy before we reach Muktinath where we stay the night.

-Days: 12: Trek from Muktinath to Jomsom (2,750m)
+Days: 12: Drive from Muktinath to Tatopani

-Days: 14: Half Day sightseeing in Pokhara valley.
-Afternoon fly back to Kathmandu
+Days: 14: Drive from Pokhara to Kathmandu

-Days: 15: Farewell Departure
+Days: 15: Final Departure

 Reservation & Date